 Last Friday’s Bike Kiss-In was without a doubt the best of it’s kind that Portland has ever seen.
 It inspired mini-kiss-ins afterward at various intersections, and looks to become a nation-wide phenomenon (look for an east coast Kiss-In ride report in the future).

 Reported (and led by) Carye Bye:

 On a busy Pedalpalooza Friday, one day from the fair, the Small Museums & Collections ride II squeezed in between BonB and the Critical Mass Memorial Ride.

 The tour began at Laughing Planet Cafe on Belmont where half the group filled bellies with burrito fuel for this tour that would bring us to 5 museums scattered throughout the Eastside & Downtown Portland.

 Reported by Carye:

 10 bike riders, 25 – 30? at ACME

 The ride that started with a beer and ended with third place & a flat.

 About 10 people showed up at Portland Mercury HQ (NE 22nd near Sandy) for the bike ride that took us on an odd route past the cemetery, and through a field, and down a hill to ACME in inner SE.

 While it’s hard to get a very good count, empty cups and anecdotal evidence reveal the following approximate count for the two

 - Stoppers and snackers: 50-60 each day

-Gallons of liquids consumed: 4-5 each day
+- Gallons of liquids consumed: 4-5 each day

-Thank yous and waves: 100s
+- Thank yous and waves: 100s

 - “Get the %^&$ out of my way”s: 6-8

 I don’t even know where to begin.
 I’ve done tons of great bike stuff in the last few days.
 And, there’s some really great things on the horizon.
 OK, a quick recap: